unkn0wn-root/cascache/README.md

 ## Why CasCache

 #### TL;DR
-If you’ve ever shipped “delete-then-set” and still served stale data (or fought weird race windows in multi-replica setups), **cascache** gives you a simple guarantee:
+Apps that rely on “delete-then-set” patterns can still surface stale data, especially when multiple replicas race one another. **cascache** offers a clear guarantee:

-> **After you invalidate a key, the cache will never serve the old value again.**
+> **After you invalidate a key, the cache will never serve the previous value.**
-> No ad-hoc deletes, no timing games, no best-effort TTLs.
+> No additional delete cycles, manual timing coordination, or best-effort TTL tuning.

 It does this with **generation-guarded writes** (CAS) and **read-side validation** using a tiny per-key counter.